Pylons/waitress/README.txt

   host = 127.0.0.1
   port = 8080

-You should instruct it to send along the original ``Host`` header from the client to your waitress server, as well as sending along a ``X-Forwarded-Proto`` header with the appropriate value for ``wsgi.url_scheme``.
+You should instruct your proxy server to send along the original ``Host`` header from the client to your waitress server, as well as sending along a ``X-Forwarded-Proto`` header with the appropriate value for ``wsgi.url_scheme``.
 It's ofen nice to set an ``X-Forwarded-For`` header too; the ``PrefixMiddleware`` uses this to adjust other environment